uidaholib/main-web-redesign_draft/content/giving/index.md

 layout: page-narrow
 ---

-<a class="btn btn-lg btn-outline-pride-gold mb-4" href="https://giving.uidaho.edu/campaigns/library-deans-excellence-fund-2" target="_blank" rel="noopener">Make a Gift!</a>
+<a class="btn btn-lg btn-outline-pride-gold mb-4" href="https://giving.uidaho.edu/campaigns/library-deans-excellence-fund-2">Make a Gift!</a>

 ## Contribute to the largest library in Idaho!